Chapter 1:

 Nicolaus sat back in his chair and watched Vernon leave the café.
 (He already had my number?
 Guess I just played into his hands then.)
 Crouch walking past other patrons like a goblin to the table, Amala returned.
 Upon reaching her seat, Nicolaus explained Vernon’s plan while Amala kept an eye out, making sure that her other co-worker wasn’t coming back.

 “Are you for real?
 He’s treating this just like work, always calling those dang meetings.
 I’ve got to go and change, get cleaned up and…ugh!
 I can’t have anyone important from work see me like this!”
-Using her petite hands, Amala covered her face and groaned loudly.
+Using her small hands, Amala covered her face and groaned loudly.

 (Important, huh?)
 Ignoring what he felt was a slight, Nicolaus suggested a solution.
 “Vernon said he’d let me know where to meet him.
 You’d better leave now if you want to change and stuff.”